-One of the many components of an Internet of Things solution is the IoT platform (other components are connectivity, devices and sensors, etc.).
+One of the many components of an IoT solution is the IoT platform (other components are connectivity, devices and sensors, etc.).
+A look at the IoT platform market 2017 and beyond.

 Although it’s only a few years old, the IoT platform market is hot.
 Report after report we see how organizations are increasingly moving to IoT platforms as they further invest in IoT projects and solutions in a more ‘mature’ way, beyond the pilot stages as they are effectively doing according to IDC.